Tokarson3/HCI/stage2_requirements/personas/persona1_template.md

 # ![Persona Name](personas/persona1.jpeg)
-**Name:** [Persona Name]
+**Name:** Andrew Neiman
-**Age:** [Persona Age]
+**Age:** 23
-**Occupation:** [Job Title or Role]
-**Location:** [City, Country]
+**Occupation:** Student
+**Location:** New York, USA

 ## Background
-[Describe the persona's background, including their education, work experience, and any relevant personal history.
-This should be written as a short, engaging narrative that helps to contextualize the persona.]
+Student of business.
+He is an ammature drummer, and he wants to get better.
+He is dedicated and will use the app daily.

 ## Daily Life
 [Describe a typical day in their life.
 What do they do from morning to evening?
 How do they interact with technology, products, or services?
 What challenges do they face?]
+He practices a lot.
+Most of the training is playing along to songs.
+For the rudiment training he has to use a metronome and pen & paper to track his progress

 ## Goals & Needs
 [Explain what the persona wants to achieve in their personal or professional life.
 What are their aspirations?
 What problems are they trying to solve?]
+Main goal is to improve his drums playing as much as possible, while tracking progress.
+Rudiments and stick control is one of the most important factors in overall drum level.
+He doesn't have a practice plan

 ## Pain Points & Challenges
 [Describe the main frustrations, obstacles, or inefficiencies they encounter related to the product or service you are designing for.]
+--Tracking progress takes extra time
+-Nie ma jednego miejsca

 ## Motivation
 *"Why do they engage with this product or service?"*